 The Sony A6400 is a portable, lightweight, full frame, and mirrorless camera on par, and sometimes even better, than other mirrorless cameras.
-The Sony Alpha is a great vlogging camera and is even able to compete with its father and higher end A6500, which is outstanding for a new camera.
-Sony is in the rare situation of competing with itself for best aps-c mirrorless and aps-c cameras.
+The Sony Alpha is a great vlogging camera and is even able to compete with its father and higher-end A6500, which is outstanding for a new camera.
+Sony is in the rare situation of competing with itself for the best APS-c mirrorless and APS-c cameras.

-A6400 offers APS-C Exmor CMOS sensor, the same image sensor in the A6300 and A6500, lightweight camera body for ease of transportation, and two mode dials at the rear to shift between shooting modes.
+A6400 offers an APS-C Exmor CMOS sensor, the same image sensor as the A6300 and A6500, a lightweight camera body for ease of transportation, and two-mode dials at the rear to shift between shooting modes.
 An on/off switch circles the shutter button and the rear command dial is flat and turns comfortably.
 Typically, you’ll use it to adjust the f-stop or shutter speed.
 The camera does have a touch screen, but not everywhere, which is handy for eliminating the automatic focus point the camera sets.
 A miscalculation, not much like Sony, omits the in-body image stabilization.
-The Canon Vixia HF R700 Camcorder does though, and in real-time.
+The Canon Vixia HF R700 Camcorder does though and in real-time.